Ukraine North to South

 A little later our guide came around and we went to the catacombs through one of the multiple passages in the city.
 During the soviet times bomb and fallout shelters were established within some of the old catacombs across the city, but the shelters were hidden as it was sometimes only for specific people (All animals are equal – but some are more equal than others).
 The shelter was filled with old posters showing what to do if/when the nuclear war would breakout, for instance how to put on gasmasks on cattle in order to protect the states property.
 Deeper inside we entered the old catacombs which was originally created to get limestone to construct the city of Odessa and later served as a shelter for partisans and soldiers during world wars.
 Deep down inside the catacombs our guide fired up some candles in a banquet room served some cake, tea and homemade vodka, before heading out.

-We spent the night dining at a Turkish restaurant Ali Baba having some good kebab and relaxing in a park overlooking the harbor with a handful of ukrainian beers.
+We spent the night dining at a Turkish Restaurant Ali Baba having some good kebab and relaxing in a park overlooking the harbor with a handful of Ukrainian beers.
 After a couple of good and relaxing days in Odessa we were ready to move on to Moldova.

 Relaxing in the park with a beer, Odessa